Greater Republic of Central America: Quick collapse

 Neither Guatemala nor Costa Rica signed the treaty but they both did show interest in joining.
 The Greater Republic was officially formed on 15 September 1896.
-President Grover Cleveland of the United States recognized the nation on 24 December 1896.
+U.S. president Grover Cleveland recognized the nation on 24 December 1896.

 On 27 August 1898, representatives met in Managua to draft and sign the constitution of the Greater Republic.
 The Constitution of the Greater Republic of Central America was ratified on 1 November 1898, officially changing the name of the country to the United States of Central America.
 With the ratification of the constitution, the Executive Federal Council was established in Amapala.
-The council was full of provisional members who scheduled a general election for sometime in December 1898 to elect members to the Executive Federal Council and to elect the first President of Central America which were set to take office sometime in March 1899.
+The council was full of provisional members who scheduled a general election for sometime in December 1898 to elect members to the Executive Federal Council and to elect the first president of Central America which were set to take office sometime in March 1899.

-On 13 November 1898, just 12 days after the constitution was ratified, Salvadoran President Rafael Antonio Gutiérrez was overthrown by Tomás Regalado Romero, a fellow member of the revolution which ousted Ezeta 4 years earlier.
-President Regalado declared that El Salvador would no longer be a member of the union since he believed that the interests of El Salvador would "suffer."
+On 13 November 1898, just 12 days after the constitution was ratified, Gutiérrez was overthrown by General Tomás Regalado, a fellow member of the revolution which had ousted Ezeta 4 years earlier.
+Regalado declared that El Salvador would no longer be a member of the union since he believed that the interests of El Salvador would "suffer."
 The Executive Federal Council attempted to come to a compromise with Regalado by offering El Salvador greater autonomy but Regalado refused, and when the military leaders of Honduras and Nicaragua failed to take military action against El Salvador, the Executive Federal Council declared the dissolution of the nation on 29 November 1898.